Rahul-patalia/basic-flutter-app/README.md

 A new Flutter project.
 This project is simple flutter app with simple use of widgets.

+### about app

+simple information id card with flotting button at button to generate random number.

 ## Getting Started

 This project is a starting point for a Flutter application.